albedimaria/metatron_thesis/test_analysis/README.txt

-this folder will be used to store the dataset.
+This folder will be used for dataset analysis.

-the main audio formats are available.

-the system will automatically search for audio files in each folder / subfolder.